 Now, consider that often you’ll get a cafe beverage with a double shot by default, and this means your taste buds are getting 4 times less coffee at home than when you’re at a café.
 No wonder the Nespresso taste weak..

 Solution 1: To solve this, we recommend using 2 pods for 1 cup of coffee.
 Yes, I know this isn’t the most economical of solutions – but it’s the best way to get strong café quality coffee at home

 Solution 2: Switch to a 3rd party Nespresso compatible capsule brand.
-Since Nespresso released the patent for their capsule design in 2012, there are plenty of other brands making Nespresso compatible capsules.
-Brands like Strong coffee and Deathwish Coffee get a whole lot more flavour in every capsule.
+Since Nespresso released the patent for their capsule design in 2012, there are plenty of other brands making Nespresso-compatible capsules.
+Brands like Strong coffee and Deathwish Coffee get a whole lot more flavor in every capsule.

 2. Underextracted coffee – Warm up your machine.

 This is a simple yet effective habit to get into every time you run your Nespresso machine.

 The ideal espresso-pulling temperature is between 92 and 95°C. Nespresso has reportedly set their machines to heat to exactly 93°C – smack bang in the middle of our ideal range.
 Great right?
 Well, this is fine in principle but there’s a catch.

 The heating mechanism in the Nespresso machines is called a Thermoblock.
 Water still needs to travel from the Thermoblock through some pipework into the capsule holder mechanism.
 This is our problem.
 If this route isn’t piping hot, then the perfectly produced 93°C water will get cold (well, less than 91°C by the time it hits the coffee beans).